Chris Sabin: Pro Wrestling Zero1-Max (2006–2008)

-Sabin made his debut for Ring of Honor on June 14, 2003, in a four-way match, won by Homicide.
-He would wrestle for the company sporadically before leaving in February 2004.
-He would return on November 4, 2005, to unsuccessfully challenge Bryan Danielson for the ROH World Championship.
+Return to ROH (2007–2008)

 He returned to ROH along with tag team partner Alex Shelley on March 30, 2007, following the Briscoe Brothers winning the ROH World Tag Team Championship.
 The two challenged Jay Briscoe for a shot at the title on April 28 in Chicago, then attacked him after he accepted.
 The two would ultimately lose the match and leave the company.
 They also worked for Pro Wrestling Guerrilla, and challenged for the PWG World Tag Team Championship, although they never won.

 In April 2008 Sabin and Shelley returned to ROH, losing to The Age of the Fall (Jimmy Jacobs and Tyler Black) and defeating the Briscoe Brothers (Jay and Mark) on the 18 and 19 respectively.
 In August 2008 Sabin and Shelley once again returned to ROH, wrestling Austin Aries and Bryan Danielson to a 25-minute time limit draw and losing to Kevin Steen and El Generico on the 1st and 2nd respectively.
 They were scheduled to return to ROH on October 24 and 25, but were pulled from the events by TNA and replaced by The Latin American Xchange.